PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 values in a Power BI report that are not stored inside the dataset?”*
 The answer to this question is that there is no simple way to accomplish this.
-A better question to ask is “*how can I add the text-based values for report labels into the dataset to add localization support?”*
+A better question to ask is “*how can I add the text-based values for report labels into the dataset to enable localization support?”*

 The idea behind the **Localized Labels** table isn’t all that complicated.
 Power BI supports tracking translations for dataset objects.
+Therefore, creating a dataset object for each report label.

-Therefore, you create a special table in the dataset and add a measure for each report label.
-Once you have created a measure for each report label, you can just let Power BI store and manage report label translations behind the scenes in the exact same way that it does for metadata translations.
-In fact, report label translations are stored as metadata translations for the measures that have been added to the **Localized Labels** table.
+you create a special table in the dataset and add a measure for each report label.
+Once you have created a measure for each report label, you can then let Power BI store and manage report label translations behind the scenes in the exact same fashion that it does for metadata translations.
+In fact, the **Localized Labels** table strategy is based on the idea of using metadata translations to implement report label translations.

 Translations Builder provides a convenient command to create the **Localized Labels** table.
 There are also other commands to add a